opstrace/opstrace/docs/guides/administrator/gcp-setup.md

 Take note of that project ID.
 We will use it down below.

-Next up, enable billing for that new project: link a GCP billing account to it, via [the GCP UI](https://console.cloud.google.com/billing/linkedaccount).

-**Note:** some of the next steps will not work if you don't link a billing account.
+Next up, enable billing for that new project: link a GCP billing account to it, via the [GCP UI](https://console.cloud.google.com/billing/linkedaccount).
+Some of the next steps will not work if you don't link a billing account.

 ## Step 2: set up the  `gcloud` CLI

 The `gcloud` command-line tool is a part of the Google Cloud SDK.
-You must [download and install that SDK](https://cloud.google.com/sdk/docs/install) on your system and initialize it before you can use the `gcloud` CLI.
+You have to [download and install that SDK](https://cloud.google.com/sdk/docs/install) on your system and initialize it before you can use the `gcloud` CLI.

 After installing `gcloud`, start the login process with `gcloud auth login`.
 Log in using the same GCP account that you created the project with above.